kisalchandula/Video-Editor/README.md

-# Video-Editor
+# VidVibe

 Privacy Policy

-This privacy policy applies to the Video Editor app (hereby referred to as "Application") for mobile devices that was created by Sangeeth Amirthanathan (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the VidVibe app (hereby referred to as "Application") for mobile devices that was created by Sangeeth Amirthanathan (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 Information Collection and Use